 What are the favourite labels in your wardrobe?

 For evening: Chanel, Alaia, and Victoria Beckham dresses.
 Or if I’m looking for something more quirky, I do like Moschino.
 Oh, and Christian Louboutin.
-As you can see a few dresses that live in my wardrobe:

 For day: I like Stella McCartney, her trousers, shoes, jumpers, blouses, everything.
 There’s an element of timelessness running through all her clothes, they’re all pieces that will last.